fiatconnect/specification/fiatconnect-api.md

 ## 7.3.
 KYC

 All KYC submissions in the sandbox environment MUST eventually result in the `KycStatusEnum.KycApproved` status.
-Sandbox environments MUST still send status updates by webhook throughout the process, but verifications willalways end in approval.
+Sandbox environments MUST still send status updates by webhook throughout the process, but verifications will always end in approval.

 ## 7.4.
 Fiat Accounts